kragen/dercuano/markdown/rsync-message-base.md

 ---------------------

-The most basic approach to limiting broadcast message duplication by routing loops is a "time-to-live" field on each message sent across the network.
+The most basic approach to limiting broadcast message duplication by routing loops is a “time-to-live” field on each message sent across the network.
 This field is decremented at each router, and messages with TTL of 0 or less are discarded.
 So a message originally sent with a TTL of 5 is guaranteed to reach a distance of no more than 5